-Our business and results of operations are significantly affected by the monetary and fiscal policies of the United States government and its agencies, including the Federal Reserve through its regulation of the supply of money and credit in the United States.
-These policies are directly impacted by prevailing economic conditions in the United States.
+Our business and results of operations could be significantly affected by the monetary and fiscal policies of the United States government and its agencies, including the Federal Reserve through its regulation of the supply of money and credit in the United States, and the U.S. Department of the Treasury (U.S. Treasury) through its role in issuing U.S. federal government debt, the speed and magnitude of which can lead to changes in short-term market interest rates.
+These policies are directly impacted by prevailing economic and political conditions in the United States.

-For example, efforts of the Federal Reserve Board to ease inflation, such as increases in the federal funds interest rate during 2022 and 2023, contributed to significant volatility in the financial markets, financial difficulties experienced by some depository institutions, and uncertainties about the economic outlook, including concerns about a possible recession.
-Such increases also either directly or indirectly influenced the yield on interest-earning assets, volatility of interest rates, prepayment speeds, the cost of interest-bearing liabilities and the demand for advances and for our debt.
+For example, the Federal Reserve began lowering the target range for the federal funds rate in 2024 following a period of increases in the target range during 2022 and 2023.
+Interest rate levels have an important relationship with our overall profitability, where rises in interest rates generally correlate with increases in our profitability.
+Accordingly, reductions in the target range for the federal funds rate may adversely affect our profitability.
+Additionally, significant changes in the target range have contributed to volatility in the financial markets, financial difficulties experienced by some depository institutions, and uncertainties about the economic outlook from time to time.
+Such changes may also, either directly or indirectly, influence the yield on interest-earning assets, volatility of interest rates, prepayment speeds, the cost of interest-bearing liabilities, and the demand for advances and for our debt.